Fermat-ORG/fermat-framework/README.md

 #### Learn More?

-Take a look the the [CONTRIBUTING.md](https://github.com/bitDubai/fermat/tree/master/fermat-book) that it is being written in order to help developers learn more about Fermat technology.
+Take a look the the [Fermat Book](https://github.com/bitDubai/fermat/tree/master/fermat-book) that it is being written in order to help developers learn more about Fermat technology.

 #### Status of the Project: